iampeach/homepage/README.md

-# Webpack Template
+# My Website
-* A template to start a React App project
+* Welcome to my website
-## How to start
+## If you want to download on your computer
 	$ npm install
 	$ npm start		// to start a dev server
 	$ npm run build		// build bundle.js in ./public